 What Color to Wear?

-The key to selecting the right color is: don’t wear the same color as the mother of the bride, mother of the groom or the bridesmaids.
-So if the bridesmaids are wearing blue, the mother of the bride is wearing pink, and the mother of the groom is wearing lavender, don’t wear any of these colors.
-Instead, you could wear a pale mint green, pale yellow, light gray or peach, even taupe would work.
-Err on the side of a more subdued color .
+The key to selecting the right color is: don’t wear the same color as the mother of the bride, mother of the groom, or the bridesmaids.
+So if the bridesmaids are wearing blue, the bride’s mother is wearing pink, and the groom’s mother is wearing lavender, don’t wear any of these colors.
+Instead, you could wear a pale mint green, pale yellow, light gray, or peach; even taupe would work.
+Err on the side of a more subdued color.

-A few colors to always avoid would be white, red, and in some cases black.
-Royal blue or Navy is a popular choice because it is conseravtive, but a little livelier than black.
+A few colors to avoid would be white, red, and sometimes black.
+Royal blue or Navy is popular because it is conservative but a little livelier than black.

 Black is a tricky one.
 Sometimes brides don’t want it at all.
-Other times brides opt for black and white theme wedding and may request all parents or step parents wear black.
-You really need to consult with the bride before you go out looking at dresses.
+Other times brides opt for a black and white theme wedding and may request all parents or stepparents wear black.
+You need to consult with the bride before you go out looking at dresses.

 In the end, go for a dress in a style and color that won’t steal attention away from the mother of the bride or groom.
 It’s also always good to choose a dress that will look timeless in family wedding photos for years to come.